22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Avoid Hydrogenated Oils

 Those trans fats on your menu are hiding out in plain sight and sabotaging your lean belly plans every time you eat them.
 If a food product says it contains partially hydrogenated oils, you’re eating trans fat, which can increase your risk of heart disease, high cholesterol, and obesity with every bite.
 In fact, research conducted at Wake Forest University reveals that monkeys whose diets contained eight percent trans fat upped their body fat by 7.2 percent over a six-year study, while those who ate monounsaturated fat gained just a fraction of that amount.
-Instead of letting harmful trans fat take up space on your menu, fill up with the 20 Healthy Fats to Make You Thin.
+Instead of letting harmful trans fat take up space on your menu, fill up with these healthy fats.

 Switch to Sprouted Bread